tscholze/kotlin-kpi-native-blinkt/README.md

 # Kpi.KBlinkt

-> A demo how to work with Kotlin Native to access GPIO pins on a Raspberry Pi-
+> A demo how to work with Kotlin Native to access GPIO pins on a Raspberry Pi.

 ## tl;dr